jinishizaitaimei/sumo_intersection/README.md

 # Signal Control Simulator_v1 @SWJTU WAVES LAB

-An intersection located in the High-tech Zone, Chengdu, China, was simulated for testing RL/non-RL models of signal control.
+  An intersection located in the High-tech Zone, Chengdu, Sichuan, China, was simulated for testing RL/non-RL models of signal control via the **SUMO** platform.

-Multiple scenarios, including adverse weather, lane drop/close, priority passing of emergency vehicles, etcs, were added.
+  Multiple scenarios, including adverse weather, lane closures, and priority passing of emergency vehicles, were added.